tomascarreras1000/Research-Project-Group-Movement/docs/README.md

 ### Steering

+First, it is important to give credit to the developer of this idea, Craig Reynolds, a software engineer,expert in artificial life and computer graphics.
+You can check his web page [here](https://www.red3d.com/cwr/).

 When talking about steering, it is important to also introduce the concept of *Boids*, which is this  artificial life program that simulates the flocking behaviour of birds and is the short version of "bord-oid object".
 The rules applied in the simplest Boids world are as follows:

  - **Separation:** steer to avoid crowding local flockmates.